 Physical Grading : 2

 After breakfast take a tour of the countryside, tasting locally-grown, seasonal produce.
-Depending on the season, you'll be treated to durian, or rambutan, lychee, pineapples, mangos or bananas.
+Depending on the season, you'll be treated to durian or rambutan, plus lychee, pineapples, mangos or bananas.
 Next, visit the Kampot Pepper Project.
 Grown in Cambodia for centuries, Kampot pepper is considered among the world’s finest.
 Today pepper is also seen as an important symbol of Cambodian regeneration – the province’s pepper was almost completely wiped out by rice production during the Khmer Rouge period.
-Continue on to Kep, and it's lively Kep Crab markets, where crabs are kept fresh in pots that float in the Gulf of Thailand's warm waters.
+Continue on to the lively Kep Crab markets, where crabs are kept fresh in pots that float in the Gulf of Thailand's warm waters.
 Enjoy a lunch of fresh crab cooked to perfection, eaten on a pier overlooking the ocean.
 After lunch, walk along the Kep beach and explore the old oceanfront buildings.
 Kep was once Cambodia's most popular and prestigious beach town, but the Khmer Rouge destroyed many of Kep's mansions and villas.
 The ghostly remains now stand as a silent reminder.
 Alternatively, relax in a hammock or swim in the warm South China Sea.

 Rise early to see the fishing boats arrive at the port with their daily catch.
-For breakfast, perhaps partake in a meal of crab, prawns or squid cooked up with Kampot green pepper corns and served with rice is a Cambodian favourite.
+For breakfast, perhaps partake in a meal of crab, prawns or squid cooked up with Kampot green peppercorns and served with rice is.
 Alternatively try some of Kampot's tastiest baguettes on a visit with the owner of a small wood fired oven.
 This legacy of French colonization is ubiquitous – many roadside carts sell baguettes with meat, sauces and salad as a snack for workers.
 After breakfast you’ll return to Phnom Penh (approximately 3 hours).
 Meet a passionate chef for a guided tour of the markets, learning about the building blocks of Khmer cuisine.
 Enjoy a hands-on cooking class and master Khmer staples such as Samlor Machou Yuon (sour "Vietnamese" soup with fresh fish and tamarind) or Bok Svay (pounded green mango salad, usually served with dried fish or prawn).
 Feast on your creations over dinner.

-Travel by public bus to Battambang (approximately 6-7 hours including several stops).
+Travel by private bus to Battambang (approximately 6-7 hours including several stops).
 Cambodia's second-largest city, Battambang (pronounced Battambong), is a pretty riverside town of French elegance, friendly Khmer people and beautifully preserved colonial architecture.
 The city is famous for its many statues of animals and divinities that decorate the streets and buildings.
 It also lacks the traffic of Phnom Penh and the visitor numbers of Siem Reap, so it’s a great place to get a real slice of Cambodia.
 There are a number of activities for your free afternoon.
 Perhaps take a ride on the famous bamboo train.
 Previously used for transporting agricultural products and people, the train is made of a wooden and bamboo carriage powered by a small engine.
 Maximum speed is around 15 km per hour and it can easily be disassembled when carriages come in the opposite direction.
-There’s also the chance to join a local Battambang foodie for a home-cooked meal, perhaps tasting local dishes such as amok, Khmer curry, and fried spicy chicken.
+There’s also the chance to join a local Battambang foodie for a home-cooked meal, perhaps tasting local dishes such as amok, Khmer curry, and fried spicy chicken with homemade rice noodles.

 Take a bicycle ride into the countryside.
 The ride is easy and takes in mostly shady roads through local villages.
 Along the way, stop and experience rice paper-making, fruit drying and preparation, production of the famous prahok (fish paste) and rice wine-making.
 Finish up at the best Kralan (sticky rice in bamboo) stall in the district.
 Then travel by private bus to the temple city of Banteay Chhmar, sometimes referred to as the Citadel of the Cat (approximately 3-4 hours).
 Some of the road is unsealed which slows down the journey, but it is worth it to visit this remote small community.
 The 9th century temple here is a top candidate for World Heritage Status, with the ruins here similar to the famous Bayon with their face towers, and surrounded by an impressive 9 kilometre-long wall.
 Experience true Cambodian hospitality by staying with a local family in a traditional Khmer wooden-stilted house.
 As the day draws to a close, enjoy a memorable traditional Khmer dinner by torch-light in the grounds of the temple.
+If traveling during the rainy season the temple grounds may be too wet so we will instead visit a local Community Center renowned for its food.

 Rise early for a morning temple visit.
 After a traditional Khmer breakfast, take a turn around the village food market.
 Collect some ingredients and help prepare lunch with your community hosts, picking up a cooking tip or two!
 Enjoy a lunchtime feast before farewelling your hosts and departing for Siem Reap by private vehicle (approximately 4 hours).
 The small but expanding town of Siem Reap is the gateway to Angkor.
 This is the most popular destination for travellers in all of Cambodia, perhaps even in South East Asia.
 You'll probably notice a change of pace here, so take a short introductory walk around the centre of town and enjoy the atmosphere.
 With its cafes, bars, restaurants, food and drinks stands, Siem Reap caters for foodies of all persuasions.
 A visit to the old market is a must, even if you're not looking for souvenirs; wandering through the stalls and surrounding shops, the silks, cottons, sarongs, silver and statues are a riot of colour and a feast for the eyes.
 In the evening, take a motor remork around the hidden local street food treasures of Siem Reap: barbecued corn and meat on skewers; Khmer Fried Chicken; green mango served with chilli and salt; ducks eggs and more.
 Continue on to a local restaurant for more tasty treats, before finishing at a dessert stall where fruit shakes, fruit with sweetened condensed milk and baked puddings are the specialty.

-Spend a full day temple-hopping with your local guide to make the most of your visit to the world-famous Angkor complex, built between the 9th and 13th centuries when the Khmer empire was the pre-eminent influence in South-East Asia.
+Spend a full day temple-hopping with your local guide to make the most of your visit to the world-famous Angkor complex, built between the 9th and 13th centuries when the Khmer empire was the pre-eminent influence in Southeast Asia.
 The ruins are scattered over an area of some 160 square kilometres, but the main cluster of temples is close to Siem Reap so you'll have plenty of time to fully appreciate the great archaeological sites.
-These include Angkor Wat, the Bayon and the jungle-covered Ta Prohm.
+These include Angkor Wat, Bayon and the jungle-covered Ta Prohm.
 The temples were believed to represent the cosmic world and were set in perfect balance, symmetry and composition.
 The intricately carved bas-reliefs and architectural designs are mind-blowing and there are spectacular photographic opportunities at any time of day.
 In the evening, enjoy a final dinner at a restaurant celebrating contemporary Khmer flavours.

 Your Real Food Adventure comes to an end this morning.
 There are no activities on your final day and you are free to leave at any time.
 If you are keen to continue your exploration of the Angkor complex, please speak with your leader about extending the length of your access pass.